burke-software/django-simple-import/README.md

 1. Add simple_import to urls.py like
 urlpatterns += url(r'^simple_import/', include('simple_import.urls')),
 1. syncdb (you may use south)

+## Optional Settings
-1. (Optional) define allowed methods to be "imported".
+Define allowed methods to be "imported".
 Example:

     class Foo(models.Model):
         ...